decred/dcrdocs/docs/proof-of-stake/how-to-stake.md

 PoS voting using a VSP can be done using Decrediton or dcrwallet.

 - `Decrediton` - GUI wallet for Windows/macOS/Linux.
-The [Tickets menu, Purchase tab](../wallets/decrediton/using-decrediton.md#tickets) is used to buy tickets.
+The [Staking menu, Purchase tab](../wallets/decrediton/using-decrediton.md#staking) is used to buy tickets.
 - `dcrwallet` - CLI wallet for Windows/macOS/Linux.
 The [Buying Tickets with dcrwallet](../wallets/cli/dcrwallet-tickets.md) guide explains how to purchase tickets via command line.